minibul/cv/README.md

 ### SUMMARY:

 ------------------------
-QA Engineer with experience in web and mobile application testing, proficient in Java and Selenium for test automation.
-Seeking opportunities to further develop automation testing skills and contribute to high-quality software products.
+QA Engineer with 3 years of experience in web and mobile application testing.
+Demonstrated leadership skills, as showcased in my role at Sabregames, where I trained and managed a team of 4 testers and took initial steps into test automation with Java and Selenium.
+Keen on expanding my automation knowledge, I am actively seeking opportunities to further hone these skills while ensuring the delivery of high-quality software products.
 ### WORK EXPERIENCE:

 ------------------------